ibm-cloud-docs/openwhisk/openwhisk_reference.md

 {: #openwhisk_syslimits}

 ### Actions
-{{site.data.keyword.openwhisk_short}} has a few system limits, including how much memory an action can use and how many action invocations are allowed per minute.
+{{site.data.keyword.openwhisk_short}} has a few system limits, including how much memory an Action can use and how many Action invocations are allowed per minute.

-The following table lists the default limits for actions.
+The following table lists the default limits for Actions.

 <!--
 | Limit | Description | Configurable | Unit | Default | Min | Max |